NunoSempere/nunosempere.com/blog/2023/01/11/can-gpt-produce-ideas/index.md

 1. Variations on "if you never miss a plane, you've been spending too much time at the airport".
 2. Variations on the Robin Hanson argument of "for common human behaviour X, its usual purported justification is Y, but it usually results in more Z than Y. If we cared about Y, we might do A instead".
-3. Variations on the genealogical argument above against the moral necessity of systems stemming from historical accidents.
+3. Variations on the genealogical argument: that the results of historical accidents are most likely not moral necessities or optimal systems.

 ## Motivation behind this experiment

-One of reasons to be afraid of artificial intelligence might be because, if you think in the abstract about how a system might behave as it becomes extremely intelligent, you might conclude that it might be able to completely outmaneuvre us because of its superior ability to grasp the true structure of the world.
+One of reasons to be afraid of artificial intelligence might be because, if you think in the abstract about how a system might behave as it becomes extremely intelligent, you might conclude that it might be able to completele outmanoeuvre us because of its superior ability to grasp the true structure of the world.

 This possibility is scary in the same sense that a modern chemist is scary to a historical alchemist.
-Our current chemist can completely outmaneuvre previous alchemists by using their superior understanding of natural laws to produce better explosions, more subtle poisons, or more addictive and mind-blowing drugs.
+Our current chemist can completely outmanoeuvre previous alchemists by using their superior understanding of natural laws to produce better explosions, more subtle poisons, or more addictive and mind-blowing drugs.

 I do buy this fear in the limit for a being of God-like intelligence.
 But it's not clear to me whether it also applies to current systems or whether it will apply to their close descendants.
 In particular language models seem like they are powerful remixers and predictors but perhaps limited to drawing from the conceptual toolkit which humans already have.
 On the other hand, because they have access to so much information, they might be able to be prompted so as to reveal new relationships, connections, and insights.